-- Each agency will continue being responsible for operating their own independent systems and infrastructure and determining any arterial diversion routes within their jurisdiction. - Existing operational data exchanges will occur through RADS and the RCN. - Operational Guidelines developed by AZTech for viewing/control sharing of CCTV and signal timing status data are in place and will continue to be reviewed annually. - REACT can help to support ICM alternate routing for agencies that opt for an agreement with REACT for ICM. - ARIS and ADOT's My511 are existing systems that are available to agencies to receive notifications and information for user-defined areas of interest, including Loop 101.
+- Each agency will continue being responsible for operating their own independent systems and infrastructure and determining any arterial diversion routes within their jurisdiction. - Existing operational data exchanges will occur through ARIS and the RCN. - Operational Guidelines developed by AZTech for viewing/control sharing of CCTV and signal timing status data are in place and will continue to be reviewed annually. - ARIS and ADOT's My511 are existing systems that are available to agencies to receive notifications and information for user-defined areas of interest, including Loop 101.
 ARIS is available to agencies by requesting access from MCDOT, while My511 is publicly available through www.az511.gov. - ADOT is the primary source of disseminating social media notifications to travelers about freeway events.